 Separation pay granted to discharged servicemembers based on involuntary discharge could be treated as marital property depending on the situation, so it is important to consult an attorney who understands the complexities of military divorce.

 Contact an Experienced Military Divorce Attorney Today

-In addition to the aforementioned statutes and requirements for military divorce in Virginia, there are certain regulations regarding child and spousal support payments by military personnel, property division, and more.
-Though military divorces have many similar aspects to other types of divorces, they are also different in many ways.
-It is important that you speak with an attorney who is experienced in handling military divorces to ensure that you fully understand all of your rights and options.
+Though military divorces share similar aspects with other types of divorces, they involve additional factors that can affect both the process and the outcome in many ways.
+It is important that you work with an attorney who is experienced in handling military divorces to ensure that you fully understand all of your rights, options, and expectations.

-Whether you are a military service member yourself, or you are divorcing a member of the military, our Fairfax military divorce attorneys are to help you.
-With more than 42 years of combined experience, we understand how the process works.
-We are here to act as your advocate and guide from start to finish.
-Our mission is always to help you preserve your security and best interests.
+Whether you are a military service member yourself, or you are divorcing a member of the military, our Fairfax military divorce attorneys have the knowledge and experience to protect your interests from start to finish.

-Contact DiPietro Law Group, PLLC online or by phone to schedule a consultation today.
+Contact DiPietro Law Group, PLLC online or by phone to schedule a consultation.